 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-The status of prior year's findings and recommendations are listed in Appendix A.
+There were no such findings or recommendations made in the preceding annual financial audit.